When should I use Coda?

 Step 1: Just start typing

-Coda's writing surface is fast and flexible, so you can use your Coda doc just like any other document - as a simple, clear writing surface.
+Coda's writing canvas is fast and flexible, so you can use your Coda doc just like any other document - as a simple, clear writing surface.
 You can bold, italicize, underline, and highlight text just the way you would on any other surface.

-Many people begin by just tying directly in the surface of the first page, and building out content for their use-case.
+Many people begin by just tying directly in the canvas of the first page, and building out content for their use-case.
 For a writing-only use-case, you may end up typing interview notes, brainstorming, research content, etc.

 When you've moved beyond raw brainstorming with freeform text or a bulleted list, it's time to add a Table to your Coda doc.

 Step 2: Add data

 To start, begin by inserting a table into the canvas or copy and pasting from an existing spreadsheet. .
 Then, either begin typing in the first column to set up your Table schema.

 With your data in a Table, you can now add columns to edit or calculate based your data.
 Coda has a wide array of formulas, including most everything you'd find in competing spreadsheet products like Microsoft Excel, as well as formulas that allow you to pull in data from the web, like Google Maps data.

 Coda's formula language allows you to manipulate and calculate data as you would in Excel, with some key differences: you can use named objects to refer to columns, instead of using letters; and you can use a dot operator instead of needing to nest formulas within one another.